cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 of the release version CrypTool 1.x.

-The CrypTool developer group around Prof. Bernhard Esslinger continues to act the maintainer: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
-Current steps of the roadmap are also published at the web page.
+The CrypTool developer group around Prof. Bernhard Esslinger continues to act as maintainer: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
+Current steps of the roadmap are published in chapter A.2 and at the web page.

 Homepage of CrypTool: www.cryptool.org.

 We would be very glad about every new developer, who joins to help to enhance the functionality and usability of CrypTool.
-Ideas for further development can be found in chapter 3.
+Ideas for further development can be found in chapter A.2.

 Also very welcome are ideas and information, how CrypTool is used in lectures, school and education, so that we can help to share this